simonmichael/hledger/doc/SPEC-lots.md

-If a transaction has an unpriced negative lotful asset posting (bare in a lotful commodity, or carrying a cost basis annotation) whose absolute quantity exceeds the unpriced positive quantity received by asset accounts by some amount, and a non-asset posting (typically an expense) in the same commodity matches that excess, the negative posting is split into two:
+If a transaction has an unpriced negative lotful asset posting (bare in a lotful commodity, or carrying a cost basis annotation) whose absolute quantity exceeds the unpriced positive quantity received by asset accounts by some amount, and non-asset posting(s) (typically expenses) in the same commodity account for that excess - either a single posting matching it exactly, or otherwise all of the positive ones summing to it exactly - the negative posting is split:

 - a transfer portion with the matching positive quantity, and
-- a dispose portion with the excess quantity.
-If the fee counterpart has a transacted price (`@`/`@@`), the dispose portion carries it and a gain is calculated; otherwise the dispose portion is priceless - lots are still reduced, but no gain is calculated (as with any priceless bare disposal).
+- a dispose portion per fee counterpart, with that counterpart's quantity.
+  If the fee counterpart has a transacted price (`@`/`@@`), its dispose portion carries it and a gain is calculated; otherwise the dispose portion is priceless - lots are still reduced, but no gain is calculated (as with any priceless bare disposal).

-Any balance assertion on the original posting is kept only on the dispose portion, which is posted last, so it is still checked after the full original quantity.
+Any balance assertion on the original posting is kept only on the dispose portion posted last, so it is still checked after the full original quantity.

 During lot calculation, the fee's dispose portion selects lots *before* the